timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-administration.md

 ## Manage distributed databases
 A distributed database can contain both distributed and non-distributed objects.
-In general, when a command is issued to alter a distributed object it applies to all nodes that have that object (or a part of it).
+In general, when a command is issued to alter a distributed object, it applies to all nodes that have that object (or a part of it).

 However, in some cases settings *should* be different depending on